cogwirrel/pi-nav/README.md

 ### Building the UI

-The UI can be found here: [pi-nav-ui](https://github.com/cogwirrel/pi-nav-ui)
+Building doesn't work on the pi, so please do this on another computer.

-Clone the repository in the same directory as `pi-nav`.
+Clone this repository and [`pi-nav-ui`](https://github.com/cogwirrel/pi-nav-ui) repository in the same directory.

 `cd pi-nav-ui`
 `npm install`
-`npm install -g gulp` <-- If you haven't got it already
+`npm install -g gulp`

-Make sure you set up your own static/demo/credentials.js copied from the example.
+Make sure you set up your own `static/demo/credentials.js` copied from the example.
 See the [ffwdme.js](https://github.com/ffwdme/ffwdme.js) README for more info on credentials!

 Once you're done, run this to build the UI!